Orbit + tremolo

 - Performance tips: use Pause to freeze the orbit in place (the tremolo stops too), Direction to flip clockwise/counter-clockwise, and the Position Reset button to snap the motion back to the Starting Angle without a click.

-- Avoid: very high Angular Velocity (toward 2000 deg/s) makes the orbit a blur and the click-suppression window can't keep up musically; and remember angles are counter-clockwise (90 = left, 270 = right), so a "right" sweep that wraps past front behaves as expected only when you keep that convention in mind.
+- Avoid: very high Angular Velocity (toward 2000 deg/s) makes the orbit a blur and the click-suppression window can't keep up musically; and remember angles are counter-clockwise (90 = left, 270 = right) when choosing Starting/Ending Angles - the direction switch itself now reads CCW/clockwise, so it always means what it says.

 Controls